Master Local SEO Ranking Factors for Top Search Results

 Decoding Google’s Local Pack and Map Rankings

 The Local Pack (or Map Pack) is a group of three local business listings that appear at the top of Google’s search results for local queries.
 Ranking in the Local Pack can significantly increase your visibility and traffic.
+Thus, it can be an important part in improvising your local SEO ranking factors.

 Key factors influencing Local Pack rankings include: